12 Secrets From Experts to Be Happy and Successful

 I suffer from trichotillomania (compulsive hair-pulling), and my hands are on my head nearly 24/7.
 A few months ago, I gave myself the task of choosing any of my 4 classes and sitting through that class without touching my hair.
 Afterwards, I rewarded myself with gelato to reinforce that I did something awesome and because gelato is amazing.

 If you set goals and make them within reach, celebrating your smaller successes along the way, you can make 2017 your year!

 To make 2017 a year of success and happiness, wake up just a little bit earlier and ritualize your mornings.

 Now, this doesn’t have to look like jumping out of bed each morning to practice kundalini yoga or brave the cold for a vigorous jog.

 Ritualizing your mornings can be as gentle as drinking a glass of water and reading in bed for the first 15 minutes of your day.

 By having a ritualized morning our bodies are able to slowly wake up, and receive a sense of grounding before going about our often hectic days, leading us to be more present and aligned with our feelings throughout the day.

 Get to know your breathing.
 Breathing is one of the strongest and most powerful tools we have in order to control our body and mind.
-Just as simple as 10 long breathes each day will change your life.
+Just as simple as 10 long breaths each day will change your life.
 Why?
-Because long breathes are activating the paralimbic system which shortly told will have an relaxing effect on your body.
-If you don't know to get started sit down, place your feet on the ground, close your eyes and inhale while you slowly count to 6 and then exhale while slowly counting to 6.
+Because long breathes are activating the paralimbic system which shortly told will have a relaxing effect on your body.
+If you don’t know to get started sit down, place your feet on the ground, close your eyes and inhale while you slowly count to 6 and then exhale while slowly counting to 6.
 Do it ten times and notice how much it relaxes your body.
-With a good connection to your breathe and your body you are able to release stress and let things go more easily.
+With a good connection to your breath and your body, you are able to release stress and let things go more easily.